• Skip to primary navigation

 I want ALL the cozy autumn reads that make me feel the chill in the air, hear the crunch of the leaves and smell Fall in all its goodness — you KNOW that crisp autumn smell.

-Then, somewhere in October, my fall reads tend to veer over to the thriller/spooky/horror route because this girl needs to feel that chill down my spine and to wrap myself tighter in my blanket.
+Then, somewhere as we pass from September into October, my fall reads tend to veer over to the thriller/spooky/horror route because this girl needs to feel that chill down my spine and to wrap myself tighter in my blanket.
 I want to be immersed in that feeling where my mind plays tricks on me.

 This list is full of books that feel like fall (you KNOW what I mean with those books that have autumn vibes) and books that perfectly match the season — dark, heavy on the atmosphere, cozy, a little contemplative and melancholy at times.
 I hope you enjoy!!